sivaprasadreddy/tomato-architecture/README.md

 Don't create interfaces with the hope that someday we might add another implementation for this interface.
 If that day ever comes, then with the powerful IDEs we have now it is just a matter of extracting the interface in a couple of keystrokes.

-If the reason for creating interface is for testing with Mock implementation, we have mocking libraries like Mockito which is capable of mocking classes without implementing interfaces.
+If the reason for creating an interface is for testing with Mock implementation, we have mocking libraries like Mockito which is capable of mocking classes without implementing interfaces.

 So, unless there is a good reason, don't create interfaces.